 - Million Dollar Journey continues the education theme with Talking About Finances with Your Aging Parents … or Grown Kids.
 Always a touchy topic.

-- Preet at WhereDoesAllMyMoneyGo asks the intellectual query about whether it would be good Severing the Link Between Price and Weight Part I, take close note of the comments on this one too, some interesting points brought out.
+- Preet at WhereDoesAllMyMoneyGo asks the intellectual query about whether it would be good Severing the Link Between Price and Weight Part I, take close note of the comments on this one too, some interesting points were brought out.